-The preliminary environmental management plan (hereafter referred to as the EMP) provides a logical framework, mitigation measures and management strategies for the activities associated with the proposed Project.
-In this way ensuring that the potential environmental impacts are curbed and minimised as far as practically possible and that statutory and other legal obligations are adhered to and fulfilled.
+The preliminary EMP (hereafter referred to as the EMP) provides a logical framework, mitigation measures and management strategies for the activities associated with the proposed Project.
+This ensures that the potential environmental impacts are curbed and minimised as far as practically possible and that statutory and other legal obligations are adhered to and fulfilled.
 Outlined in the EMP are the protocols, procedures and roles and responsibilities to ensure the management arrangements are effectively and appropriately implemented.

-The EMP forms an appendix to the environmental scoping report and is based on the findings of the assessments carried out to date.
-The environmental scoping report should be referred to for further information on the proposed Project, assessment methodology and terms of reference (ToR), applicable legislation, and assessment findings.
+The EMP forms an appendix to the scoping report and is based on the findings of the impact assessments carried out to date.
+The scoping report should be referred to for further information on the proposed Project, description of the receiving environment, impact assessment methodology, terms of reference (ToR), applicable legislation, and impact assessment findings.

 This EMP is a live document and shall be reviewed at predetermined intervals, and or updated during the EIA process when or if the scope of work alters, or when further data or information is added.
-All personnel working on the Project will be legally required to comply with the requirements set out in the final EMP that is approved by the competent authorities and Ministry of Environment, Forestry and Tourism (MEFT).
+All personnel working on the Project will be legally required to comply with the requirements set out in the EMP that is approved by the competent authorities and Ministry of Environment, Forestry and Tourism (MEFT).

-The scope of this EMP includes all activities associated with the expansion activities undertaken.
+The scope of this EMP includes all activities associated with the exploration activities undertaken.